its-rich/Voluntary-Contributions-Calculator/README.md

 https://econ3117.web.app/

 ## Stack
-This was developed using ReactJS & Firebase
+This was developed using ReactJS and is hosted on a Firebase server

 ## Other Info
 In order to properly learn React Functional Components & React Hooks, I decided to recreate the project after completing using those methods.